denfrost/ProjectApollo/README.md

 ## Update History
-**12/27/2020** : First Commit - Weapons and Basic AI implemented **01/21/2020** : Save system inital implementation - Player's inventory, position and enemy status and other things is tracked and updated upon saving and loading to/from disk.
+**12/27/2020** : First Commit - Weapons and Basic AI implemented

+**01/21/2020** : Save system inital implementation - Player's inventory, position and enemy status and other things is tracked and updated upon saving and loading to/from disk.
 I'm also dabbling with Raytracing GI and reflections as part of the lighting system.

+**06/10/2020** : Flying enemies have been created, EQS is being implemented.
+3rd party/open source navmesh is being implemented as well, next is focusing on primary loop.
+And transitioning to using FMOD.

 ## Authors